Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day1/README.md

 * Alert Message if Edge of Screen is Touched
 * Implement Enemy's Spaceship Class
-* Fix Extreme Left Collision (Extra Increase in X-Coordinate is Seen when key 'D'/'d' is Pressed)
+* Fix Extreme Left Collision (Extra Increase in X-Coordinate is Seen when key 'D'/'d' is Pressed NEEDS TO BE FIXED)